-How to get source code on a PIC microcontroller
+How to get source code onto a PIC microcontroller

 November 6, 2021 • tutorial

 Say you have found a PIC microcontroller project that you really like.
 Because it uses a microcontroller it comes with source code that tells the microcontroller what to do.
 But how do you get that source code on the PIC microcontroller?
 This is what this tutorial is all about!